Wednesday, August 31, 2011

 iti bharatam akhyanam krpaya munina krtam

 “Out of compassion, the great sage thought it wise that this would enable men to achieve the ultimate goal of life.
 Thus he compiled the great historical narration called the Mahabharata for women, laborers and degraded relatives of the twice-born.”
-Srimad Bhagavatam, 1.4.25
+Srimad-Bhagavatam, 1.4.25

 5. IF ONE IS BORN A BRAHMANA, WHY DOES HE NEED TO STUDY?

 The main characteristic of a brahmana is knowledge, particularly Vedic knowledge.
 However, we see that every child is born totally ignorant, no matter what the family is.
-Unless one is taught everything from the scratch, he will remain an ignoramus for the whole life.
+Unless one is taught everything from the scratch, he will remain an ignoramus his whole life.
 If the son of a brahmana is abandoned in the jungle, he will not even learn to speak.
 Factually, the scriptures state:

 yo ‘nadhitya dvijo vedam anyatra kurute sramam |